401(k) Contribution Limits for 2024 and 2025

 The good news is that your employee contribution limits are cumulative for the year.
 As a result, if you have multiple 401(k) plans, the limit applies to your total cumulative contributions.
 If you change employers, you can still reach the maximum employee contributions at your new employer.

-Smart Money -> Working from Home (WFH): The Pros and Cons
+Explore: Working From Home (WFH): The Pros and Cons

 Source: Internal Revenue Service [1]